1. /

 8 Things You Should Do To Get Set Up in Barcelona

-So you’ve made the decision to come and study Spanish in Barcelona…?
+So you’ve made the decision to come to Barcelona…?
 Firstly, congratulations!
 You’re likely to have an unforgettable experience in one of the most dynamic and cultural cities in Europe.
 Secondly, it’s time to get prepared for the trip.

 Marc Rogers